aryopg/vaxformer/README.md

 ### netMHCpan
 > **Note**
 >
-> netMHCpan only runs in Linux or Darwin machine
+> netMHCpan only runs on Linux or Darwin machine

 Follow this step to setup netMHCpan:
 1. Download https://services.healthtech.dtu.dk/services/NetMHCpan-4.1/